April 25, 2023

 Approved Document L - covers the conservation of fuel and power and denotes how much energy a building uses and the insulation.
 It denotes the building regulations required for thermal performance of a glazing on a project.

 Approved Document O – provides guidelines for preventing overheating in house design.
-This is one of the newest areas of regulations and was brought into fruition from 2022.
+This is one of the newest areas of regulations and was brought into fruition back in 2022.

-Approved Document F - Outlines the requirements for ventilation for buildings, its prominence is off the back of covid where adequate ventilation has become an increased necessity.
+Approved Document F - Outlines the requirements for ventilation for buildings.

 Heated glass and Finnglass-